Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 `*RSP  0x7fffffffe718 —▸ 0x401270 (main+89) ◂— lea rax, [rip + 0xe2b]`

-ret, under the hood, pops from top of stack (rsp should point to top of stack) and then rsp is incremented by 8.
+ret, under the hood, pops from top of stack (rsp should point to top of stack) (pop automatically increments rsp by 8.)